raydenlim/tp/docs/UserGuide.md

 <div class="alert alert-info"><md> :information_source: Note:

-* Edits the person at the specified `INDEX`.
+* Edits the person at the specified `STUDENT_INDEX`.
-* The index refers to the index number shown in the displayed student list.
+* The student index refers to the index number shown in the displayed student list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The student index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided. (i.e NAME, PHONE, EMAIL, TELEGRAM_HANDLE, TAG, GRADED_TESTS)
 * Editing tags overwrites existing tags; it's not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.